sopra-fs23-group-19/sopra-fs23-group-19-client/README.md

 ### Game

 The main component in the game is the [Game.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Game.js) which get latest game status and siutation from the server via periodic polling.
 The [Game.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Game.js) would decide to render [DrawingStage.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/DrawingStage.js) component, [GuessingStage.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/GuessingStage.js) component or [TurnRanking.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/TurnRanking.js) component based on the game turn information provided by the server.
-These pages use the [Timer.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Timer.js)] component to track the duration of each turn, limiting players to a set amount of time to update painting and answer the question.
+These pages use the [Timer.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Timer.js)] component to track the duration of each turn, limiting players to a set amount of time to update painting and guess the word.
 When the game is finished, the game would display the [Ranking.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Ranking.js).

 ### Friends

 On the [Friend.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Friend.js) page, users can search for other users by their username and send friend requests.
 If a user receives a friend request, they will receive a notification on the [Notification.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Notification.js) page and can choose to accept or reject the request.
 Once accepted, the friend will appear in the user's friend list on the [Friend.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Friend.js) page, and the user can view their friend's personal profile, including their best score and total score earned in the game via [Profile.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Profile.js) component.
 The [Profile.js](https://github.com/sopra-fs23-group-19/sopra-fs23-group-19-client/blob/main/src/components/views/Profile) also enables users to view their personal profile,including username, best score and total score.
-Users can edit their own profile: changing username and password.
+Users can edit their own profile.

 ## Launch and Deployment